M.Sc. Physics, Università degli studi di Parma (2012)

 I currently manage the XPS surface chemistry analysis facility, I am responsible for the scientific activity and technical maintenance.
-I am in charge of the electrical characterization of Graphene-based composites and devices insiede the Graphene Faghship project.
+I am in charge of the electrical characterization of Graphene-based composites and devices inside the Graphene Faghship project.
 My research work is mainly focused on surface science of Graphene based materials (GBM) in the framework of Graphene Flagship Project.
 I work on standardization of the characterizion procedures of 2D materials , by using X-Ray Photolectron Spectroscopy for qualitative and quantitative analysis.
 I have proposed a new fit procedure for the quatification of the Oxygen to Carbon ration (O/C) indipendendly from thickness and substrate.
-I am studying the structure of Graphene Oxide and its covalent chemistry funtionalisations [5,6,7,8].
-During my Ph.D I have studied the transport properties of electron of GBM, proposing a unique model for single sheet and thin film Reduced Graphene Oxide.
-From 2018 I have started to study the ionic and molecualr transport and the associated mechanisms (adsorbtion and intercalation) in GBM for water purification purpose [3,4].
+I am studying the structure of Graphene Oxide and its covalent funtionalisations [6,7,8,9].
+I have studied the ionic and molecualar transport and the associated mechanisms (adsorbtion and intercalation) in GBM for water purification purpose [4,5].

 R&D Product Engineer, 2013, Kemet Electronics Italia, Sasso Marconi (BO).

 Junior Research Assistant, 2012, ESRF, European Synchrotron Radiation Facility, Grenoble (France)